Ghosts and spirits in Māori culture: Death

 Sometimes, when a person was nearing death, beyond hope of further living, a procedure known as tuku wairua was traditionally performed by a tohunga priest, which helped the spirit leave the body so it would not become restless and wander.
 In modern times, a relative familiar with the procedure may perform the tuku wairua; however priests or ministers, generally Christian, may still be called to give the dying person a blessing.
 Many Māori people believe that the spirits of the dead watch over the living.
 For this reason, Māori families will hold unveiling services and blessings of gravestones of those who have been gone for a year or longer as a way of remembering and paying respects to those who have died.

 Departing place of the spirits

-Spirits Bay, believed to be one of the most haunted spots in New Zealand and a famous spot for supernatural beings, is considered a sacred place in Māori culture because according to legend, spirits of the dead depart to their ancestral home (Hawaiki) from a pohutukawa tree at the tip of Cape Reinga.
+Spirits Bay, believed to be one of the most haunted spots in New Zealand and a famous spot for supernatural beings, is considered a sacred place in Māori culture because according to legend, spirits of the dead depart to their ancestral home (Hawaiki) from a pōhutukawa tree at the tip of Cape Reinga.
 Upon reaching the tree, the spirits travel down a root to the sea below before uniting with their ancestors.